flutter/website/flutter-for-react-native/index.md

  describing does not depend on anything other than the configuration information in the object itself and the [`BuildContext`](https://docs.flutter.io/flutter/widgets/BuildContext-class.html) in which the widget is inflated.

- [Icons](https://docs.flutter.io/flutter/material/Icons-class.html), [IconButton](https://docs.flutter.io/flutter/material/IconButton-class.html), and [Text](https://docs.flutter.io/flutter/widgets/Text-class.html) are examples of stateless widgets, which subclass [StatelessWidget](https://docs.flutter.io/flutter/widgets/StatelessWidget-class.html).
+[AboutDialog](https://docs.flutter.io/flutter/material/AboutDialog-class.html),  [CircleAvator](https://docs.flutter.io/flutter/material/CircleAvatar-class.html), and [Text](https://docs.flutter.io/flutter/widgets/Text-class.html) are examples of stateless widgets which subclass  [StatelessWidget](https://docs.flutter.io/flutter/widgets/StatelessWidget-class.html).

 <!-- skip -->